MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 setBlockPermutation(location: Vector3, permutation: BlockPermutation): void
 `

+Sets a block in the world using a BlockPermutation.
+BlockPermutations are blocks with a particular state.

 #### **Parameters**
 - **location**: [*Vector3*](Vector3.md)

+  The location within the dimension to set the block.
 - **permutation**: [*BlockPermutation*](BlockPermutation.md)

+  The block permutation to set.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.